vatesfr/xen-orchestra/docs/xoa.md

 You can access the VM console through XenCenter or using VNC through a SSH tunnel.

-If you want to go back in DHCP, just use `xoa network dhcp`
+If you want to go back in DHCP, just run `xoa network dhcp`

 ### SSH Pro Support

 By default, if you need support, there is a dedicated user named `xoa-support`.
 We are the only one with the private key.
-If you want our assistance on your XOA, you can open a private tunnel:
+If you want our assistance on your XOA, you can open a private tunnel with the command `xoa support tunnel` like below:

 ```
 $ xoa support tunnel